danielrive/techinsiders2020_python/README.md

 $ pulumi preview
 ```

-If you are sure that the changes, you can proceed and apply the changes.
+If you are sure about the changes, you can proceed and apply them.
 ```bash
 $ pulumi up
 ```